Baldarello/localization-pro/README.md

     ```sh
     npm run dev:backend
     ```
-    This will start the Node.js server on `http://localhost:3001` with `nodemon`, which automatically restarts when you make changes to backend files.
+    This will start the Node.js server on `http://localhost:3001` with `nodemon`.
 You can access the interactive API documentation at `http://localhost:3001/api-docs`.

 2.  **Terminal 2: Start the Frontend Server**
     From the project root directory, run: